Back to Blog

 The paradox of choice applies directly: when you can connect with anyone, you end up deeply connecting with no one.
 Every interaction is disposable because there are infinite alternatives one swipe away.

-An intentional social network deliberately limits scale to increase depth.
+An intentional social network deliberately trades scale for depth.
 It's a design philosophy that says: fewer connections, better conversations, real relationships.

 Think about what this means:

-• Interest is genuine — When someone sees you in their Saved By view and decides to start a conversation, it's because they actually looked at your profile and chose you from five options, not five hundred.
+• Interest is real — When someone sees you in their Saved By view and starts a conversation, it's because they actually looked at your profile and chose you — not because a feed pushed you in front of them.

-• There's no infinite scroll — The Saved By view isn't a feed.
-It's a curated shortlist.
-This eliminates the paradox of choice that plagues mass platforms.
+• There's no infinite scroll — The Saved By view isn't a feed to be doom-scrolled.
+It's a shortlist of people who chose each other.
+This sidesteps the paradox of choice that plagues mass platforms.

 Conversation as the Real Filter